 English 1, American Literature, Algebra 2, Integrated Math 2, Pre-Calculus

-List of College Acceptance for 2020 WPHS Graduates
+List of college acceptances for the Class of 2021 WPHS Graduates